 The main entrance to the palace.
-The carriage on the photo below was at my right hand side.
+The carriage on the photo below was on my right-hand side.

-A carriage with horses leaving the palace alongside the right hand wing.
-It is the part of the winter decoration.
+A carriage with horses leaving the palace alongside the right-hand wing.
+It is part of the winter decoration.

-A real eye catcher are also the winter decorations in the garden.
+A real eye-catcher is also the winter decorations in the garden.
 Below some photo impressions.
 The shots were done before and after sunset.